frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/adding-users.md

 > Home > Users and Permissions > Users  > User

-## 1. How to create a new User
+## 1. How to Create a New User

-1. Click on New.
+1. Go to the user list, click on New.
 1. Add an Email address and name of the user.
 1. Save.